You can translate the document:

 Virtual DataPort can connect to LDAP directories (such as Microsoft Windows Server Active Directory) to extract data stored in the server or to delegate the authentication to the LDAP.

 In addition to the technical considerations about LDAP and role authentication, there are some aspects to take into account regarding the use of this authentication type.
-When using LDAP authentication to connect to a database, a latency for the authentication is added.
+When using LDAP authentication to connect to a database, a potential latency during the authentication process is introduced which might impact overall system performance

-The recommendation to avoid a big overload due to the LDAP authentication is to configure the clients to use Connection Pools against VDP.
-This will ensure that not all the queries need to create a new connection and authenticate against the LDAP server.
-For example, using JDBC access it is possible to use a connection pool to avoid the overhead.
+To avoid a big overload due to LDAP authentication, the recommendation is to configure the clients to use Connection Pools against the Denodo VDP server.
+This approach eliminates the need for every query to establish a new connection and authenticate against the LDAP server.
+For instance, JDBC access allows for the implementation of a connection pool to minimize overhead.

-• ldap://acme.server/dc=example,dc=com (refers to all entries of the example.com directory)
+- ldap://acme.server/dc=example,dc=com (pertains to all entries within the example.com directory)

 Directories have the following model:

-• Each entry has a unique identifier: its Distinguished Name (DN).
+- Each entry has a unique identifier known as its Distinguished Name (DN).

 Distinguished Name (DN): cn=John Smith,dc=example,dc=com